HibberdLab/transrate/metrics.md

 Conversely, 'bad' pairs are those where one of the conditions for being 'good' are not met.

-#### Bridges
+### Bridges

-Additionally, Transrate calculates whether the read mappings contain any evidence that different contigs originate from the same transcript.
+Transrate calculates whether the read mappings contain any evidence that different contigs originate from the same transcript.
 These theoretical links are called bridges, and the number of bridges is shown in the **supported bridges** metric.
 A low count of supported bridges could be good or bad depending on the context.
 If you have a fragmented assembly, a large number of supported bridges means that scaffolding could greatly improve it.
 On the other hand, a large number of supported bridges in an otherwise seemingly good assembly could be indicative of misassemblies.

 The list of supported bridges is output to a file, `supported_bridges.csv`, in case you want to make use of the information.
 At a later date, transrate will include the ability to scaffold the assembly using this and other information.

-### Comparative metrics
+## Comparative metrics

 Comparative metrics involve comparing the assembly to a related reference species.
 These metrics are very powerful because they are an external validation of the experimental results.